PsyTeachR/data-skills-v2/docs/03-stroop-analysis.md

 These exercises will produce errors.
 Try to solve the errors yourself, and then make a note of what the error message was and how you solved it - you might find it helpful to create a new file just for error solving notes.
 You will find that you make the same errors in R over and over again so whilst this might slow you down initially, it will greatly speed you up in the long-run.

 1. To create the errors, you'll need to ensure you're working from a clean environment and new session.
-First, click `Session` then `Restart session`.
+First, click `Session` then `Restart R`.

 2. Then run the following code which will clear all objects you have created: